pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 * Fix for include JS in frontend to use countdown
 * Small mini fix for a php notice
 * Add charset on spalsh page for strange databases
-* Enhanced default exclude adresses
+* Enhanced default exclude addresses
 * Add shortcode `[loginform]` for easy use a login form in splash page
 * Test with WordPress 3.5